serghiou/best-of-data-science/best-of-r.md

 **[Contrasts in linear models.](https://www.clinicalstudydatarequest.com/Default.aspx)** Tutorial.
 A tutorial on how to use the "contrast" parameter when fitting linear models in R. This refers to the contrasts applied between levels of a factor.

+**[iBreakDown.](https://www.r-bloggers.com/ibreakdown-faster-prettier-and-more-precise-explanations-for-predictive-models-with-interactions/)** Package.
+Overview.
+A package to help explain prediction models - I have not tried it yet, but it appears promising.

 ## Bayesian Statistics